B2.2 Recall and demonstrate multiplication facts from 0 × 0 to 12 × 12, and related division facts.

 • the associative property \(\left[ {5\; \times \;12\; = \;5\; \times \;\left( {2\; \times \;6} \right)\; = \;\left( {5\; \times \;2} \right)\; \times \;6} \right]\);

-• the inverse operation of the division.
+• that it is the inverse operation of division.

 Division can be represented as repeated subtractions, equal distribution or sharing.